devangi-08/LECO/CASE_STUDY.md

 ## What This Project Is

-LECO is a prototype that demonstrates a specific product thesis: that assessment analytics can go far deeper than topic-level accuracy — identifying the exact cognitive pattern and root cause behind a student's failures, and translating that into a small set of honest, priced choices rather than a wall of numbers or a single command the system isn't entitled to give.
+LECO is a prototype that demonstrates a specific product thesis: that assessment analytics can go far deeper than topic-level accuracy, identifying the exact cognitive pattern and root cause behind a student's failures, and translating that into a small set of honest, priced choices rather than a wall of numbers or a single command the system isn't entitled to give.

 It was built solo over four months.
 It went through six major pivots.
-It produced a working diagnostic engine, a labeled dataset of 4,481 questions with ~28,000 analytical labels across three ontological layers, a two-layer prerequisite knowledge graph, and a pipeline architecture that scales to any standardized assessment — not just the exam it was prototyped on.
+It produced a working diagnostic engine, a labeled dataset of 4,481 questions with ~28,000 analytical labels across three ontological layers, a two-layer prerequisite knowledge graph, and a pipeline architecture that scales to any standardized assessment, not just the exam it was prototyped on.

 It did not produce a finished product.
 It did not validate market demand.
-With the narrative layer and the validation audit in place, the largest unsolved problem is no longer translation — it is contact with reality: whether any of this survives its first fifteen real students.
+With the narrative layer and the validation audit in place, the largest unsolved problem is no longer translation, it is contact with reality: whether any of this survives its first fifteen real students.

-The strongest thing this project demonstrates is strategic thinking under ambiguity — taking a vague problem ("evaluations should be more personal"), decomposing it into a tractable analytical architecture, building and testing approaches, killing the ones that don't work, and shipping something that proves the core idea even if the edges are rough.
+The strongest thing this project demonstrates is strategic thinking under ambiguity, taking a vague problem ("evaluations should be more personal"), decomposing it into a tractable analytical architecture, building and testing approaches, killing the ones that don't work, and shipping something that proves the core idea even if the edges are rough.

-The underlying conviction — that every student deserves an evaluation built on user empathy, not just numerical metrics — is something I brought to this project from my own experience, and it's what I want to bring to whatever I work on next.
+The underlying conviction, that every student deserves an evaluation built on user empathy, not just numerical metrics, is something I brought to this project from my own experience, and it's what I want to bring to whatever I work on next.